Brought to you by Semicolon Software, makers of Solitaire Till Dawn.

 Tip 6: Don't be greedy

-At move 44, we have just played the 2 of Spades onto the Ace, and we could follow it with the 3 of Spades -- but we don't.
+At move 44, we have just played the 2 onto the Ace, and we could follow it with the 3 -- but we don't.
 This may seem surprising: under casino rules, every card played to the foundations is worth $5.
 Why turn down easy money?

 But we might need that 3 later!
-The A of Hearts and 2 of Hearts have not yet appeared.
+The A and 2 have not yet appeared.
 If the 2 appears in the discard pile before we find the Ace, the 2 could get buried.
-By keeping a black 3 available, we have a storage space for the 2 of Hearts that could save the entire game.
+By keeping a black 3 available, we have a storage space for the 2 that could save the entire game.

 In general, you should never play any card to the foundations unless you are guaranteed that you won't need it as a holding place for a lower-ranked card.
 The easiest way to remember this is by a simple rule: don't play any 3's to the foundations until all the Aces have been played.
 Don't play any 4's until all the 2's have been played.
 Don't play any 5's until you have all the 3's, and so on.
 That simple rule is too strict, and can be broken safely in a number of different cases; but if you want an easy-to-remember, no-thought rule, that's a good one.

-At move 49 the missing 2 of Hearts does appear -- but we don't move it onto the 3 of Spades that we have carefully saved for it.
+At move 49 the missing 2 does appear -- but we don't move it onto the 3 that we have carefully saved for it.
 There's nothing under the 2 and we have no homeless Kings, so there's nothing to gain right now from moving the 2: that's Tip 4, preserve your options.
-We preserve the option of playing the 3 of Spades up to the foundations, to make money and to expose what's beneath it.
-Yet we won't play the 3 of Spades yet, because a homeless King could still appear and then we'd want to move the 2.
+We preserve the option of playing the 3 up to the foundations, to make money and to expose what's beneath it.
+Yet we won't play the 3 yet, because a homeless King could still appear and then we'd want to move the 2.
 That's Tip 4 again.

-At move 51, we get a break: the 3 of Clubs is dealt.
-Now we can go ahead and play up the 3 of Spades, and replace it with the 3 of Clubs.
-All our options are still open, we've made a little money, and we've found a temporary home for the 3 of Clubs while we wait for the A of Clubs to show up: a very useful move.
+At move 51, we get a break: the 3 is dealt.
+Now we can go ahead and play up the 3, and replace it with the 3.
+All our options are still open, we've made a little money, and we've found a temporary home for the 3 while we wait for the A to show up: a very useful move.

 Tip 7: Strike while the iron is hot

-At move 55, we deal the 4 of Spades, and immediately play it to the foundations.
+At move 55, we deal the 4, and immediately play it to the foundations.
 That seems to flout Tip 5 (don't be greedy).
-If we saved the 4 of Spades in the tableau, it might serve as a holding place for the missing 3 of Hearts.
-But of course we can't save the 4 of Spades in the tableau, because we don't have any red 5's to put it on.
+If we saved the 4 in the tableau, it might serve as a holding place for the missing 3.
+But of course we can't save the 4 in the tableau, because we don't have any red 5's to put it on.
 In this case, it's better to take the money and run, because otherwise the 4 might simply get buried in the discard pile.

-At move 65, we have just played the A of Clubs and 2 of Clubs to the foundations, and we have an opportunity to play the 3 of Clubs as well.
-This time we take it, even though the 2 of Hearts still has no other home.
+At move 65, we have just played the A and 2 to the foundations, and we have an opportunity to play the 3 as well.
+This time we take it, even though the 2 still has no other home.
 The reason is that we have only one homeless King left (somewhere -- we haven't found it yet), and we also have an empty space to put it in when it shows up.
-We therefore will never need to move the 2 of Hearts to make room for a King, so we will never need a 3 to move it onto.
-We can play up the 3 of Clubs safely.
+We therefore will never need to move the 2 to make room for a King, so we will never need a 3 to move it onto.
+We can play up the 3 safely.

-The 4 of Diamonds goes up immediately afterward; since all black 3's have already gone to the foundations, there is no reason for any red 4 to linger.
-But the 5 of Spades stays behind, in case the 4 of Hearts shows up.
+The 4 goes up immediately afterward; since all black 3's have already gone to the foundations, there is no reason for any red 4 to linger.
+But the 5 stays behind, in case the 4 shows up.

 Tip 8: Late in the game, count cards